Epinephrine Auto-Injector comes in 2 dosage strengths.6

 Indications and Usage

-The epinephrine injection, USP auto-injector is indicated in the emergency treatment of allergic reactions (Type I) including anaphylaxis to stinging insects and biting insects, allergen immunotherapy, foods, drugs, diagnostic testing substances, and other allergens, as well as idiopathic anaphylaxis or exercise-induced anaphylaxis.
+The Epinephrine Injection, USP Auto-Injector is indicated in the emergency treatment of allergic reactions (TYPE I) including anaphylaxis to stinging and biting insects, food, drugs, allergen immunotherapy, diagnostic testing substances, and other allergens, as well as idiopathic or exercise-induced anaphylaxis.